lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

   <circle class="circle-svg__circle circle-svg__circle--stroked circle-svg__circle--production circle-svg__circle--stroke-length circle-svg__circle--dash-offset-animated" cx="50" cy="50" r="45"/>
 </svg>

-If you'd like to see the whole thing straight-up, skip to [the final code](#the-final-code) or [check it out on Codepen](https://codepen.io/lenymo/pen/qwKPov).
+If you'd like to see the HTML and CSS straight-up, skip to [the final code](#the-final-code) or check it out [on Codepen](https://codepen.io/lenymo/pen/qwKPov).

-## Creating an svg circle
+## Creating an SVG circle

 We will start off with an [SVG circle](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/circle).